Smart Speakers & Audio

 Sonos Beam Gen 2~$449Power cable, HDMI cable

-Bose Soundbar 600~$499Power cable, HDMI + optical
+Bose Smart Soundbar 600~$499Power cable, HDMI + optical cable

-Choose Sonos Beam Gen 2 if you:
+Choose the Sonos Beam Gen 2 if you:

-• Have a smaller room (under 250 sq ft)
+• Have a smaller room (under 250 sq ft) and need balanced, room-filling sound.

-• Want easy expansion with Sonos speakers
+• Want easy expansion with additional Sonos speakers and subs.

-Choose Bose Smart Soundbar 600 if you:
+Choose the Bose Smart Soundbar 600 if you:

-• Prefer true up-firing Dolby Atmos drivers
+• Prefer true up-firing Dolby Atmos drivers for authentic height effects.

 Leave a Reply